kaiko-ai/eva/docs/datasets/total_segmentator.md

 # TotalSegmentator

-The TotalSegmentator dataset is an radiology image-segmentation dataset with 1228 3D images and corresponding masks with 117 different anatomical structures.
+The TotalSegmentator dataset is a radiology image-segmentation dataset with 1228 3D images and corresponding masks with 117 different anatomical structures.
 It can be used for segmentation and multilabel classification tasks.

 ## Raw data